ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-2-1.md

-# Explanation of AI Technology and its Capabilities for Personal Coaching and Guidance

 Artificial intelligence (AI) has the potential to revolutionize personal coaching and guidance.
 In this chapter, we will explore the basics of AI technology and its capabilities for personal coaching.